Genieri: Twining with Yate

-Genieri is twinned with Yate, a town in the United Kingdom, a link that arose in 1986 as an initiative by a group of students.
+England, a link that arose in 1986 as an initiative by a group of students.
 Yate has been active in funding development in Genieri.

+Community development

 In November 2018, the people of Genieri financed the development of a self-sufficient water source.
 Genieri is home to a “Youth Skill Tailoring Centre”, opened in 2014.

+Health and COVID-19

 In 2018, Genieri was struck by a malaria epidemic, which killed an 18-year-old boy.
 Genieri was able to afford treatment for all cases of Malaria thanks to a donation from Yate, though the village was still severely affected by it and was still recovering as of February 2019.
 As of October 2020, Genieri had not been directly hit by the COVID-19 pandemic, but lockdowns imposed by the Gambian government had negatively impacted the town's economy by preventing villagers from commuting to nearby towns for work.
 The lockdown had also caused a severe food shortage.